pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 Parentheses and `OR` can be combined with negation, exact matches, and field queries like so:

-> "S3-bucket" (stack:prod OR stack:dev) project:-sandbox
+> "S3-bucket" -(stack:prod OR stack:dev) -project:sandbox

 ### Range Queries